7 Features of an Engaging Event App

 3.)
 An iPad event app facilitates speaker evaluation

 Another function of an iPad event app is that it facilitates attendee feedback for speakers.
 In any event, the value that speakers bring is considered the top selling point.
-A good way for you to gauge if your attendees have enjoyed a talk is by allowing them to drop comments for speakers through an event app.
+A good way for you to gauge if your attendees have enjoyed a talk is by allowing them to drop comments for speakers through a mobile app.
 This will give you the opportunity to assess your speakers objectively and know them from an attendee stand point.
 This way, you would know if you should be re-inviting them to your future events or not.

 4.)
 An event app delivers push notifications

 Push notifications are common features of mobile applications.
 Through the use of an event app, you may deliver event notifications to your attendees – especially if they have a special schedule to follow.
 This is very useful for conferences where they can schedule private meetings with other attendees through a matchmaking solution.
 Push notifications will remind them in advance to be present at a meeting.

 Attendee networking is supported if you are using a social event app.
 One of the main reasons why attendees come to events is that it allows them to network with prospective investors or connections that can help with their endeavours.
 For business conferences, this is a very important feature since your attendees would want to take advantage of a promising delegate base.
 Through a mobile app, attendees can use a matchmaking solution that would allow them to set meetings at a specific time and venue (within the same facility) with co-attendees.
 Furthermore, attendees can also become part of communities through an event application.
 Communities engage your attendees even when your event has already ended by fostering an environment of people with the same interests.

 6.)
 An event application syncs with desktop software